tanjaloponen/tanjaloponen/README.md

         - Also a lot of knowledge of business / economic matters.

-📫 If you'd wish to contact me regarding for example networking, thesis ideas, job offers, tips to Github projects or something else, please send me and email to tanja.e.loponen@gmail.com.
+📫 If you'd wish to contact me regarding for example networking, thesis ideas, job offers, tips to Github projects or something else, please send me an email to tanja.e.loponen@gmail.com.

 <!---
 tanjaloponen/tanjaloponen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.